-5,500,000 Common Units Representing Limited Partner Interests
+4,000,000 Common Units Representing Limited Partner Interests

-We are offering 5,500,000 common units representing limited partner interests in Summit Midstream Partners, LP.
+Summit Midstream Partners Holdings, LLC, the selling unitholder, is offering 4,000,000 common units representing limited partner interests in Summit Midstream Partners, LP.
+We will not receive any proceeds from this offering.

 Our common units trade on the New York Stock Exchange under the symbol "SMLP."
-On September 6, 2016, the last reported trading price of our common units was \$24.86.
+On January 27, 2017, the last reported trading price of our common units was \$25.90.

 Investing in our common units involves risks.
-See "Risk Factors" beginning on page S-14 of this prospectus supplement and on page 2 of the accompanying base prospectus and the other risk factors incorporated by reference into this prospectus supplement and the accompanying base prospectus.
+See "Risk Factors" beginning on page S-10 of this prospectus supplement and on page 2 of the accompanying base prospectus and the other risk factors incorporated by reference into this prospectus supplement and the accompanying base prospectus.

-Per Common Unit Total Price to the public \$23.20 \$127,600,000 Underwriting discounts and commissions \$0.27 \$1,485,000 Proceeds to Summit Midstream Partners, LP (before expenses) \$22.93 \$126,115,000
+Per Common

+Unit Total

+Price to the public \$ \$

+Underwriting discounts and commissions \$ \$

+Proceeds to the selling unitholder (before expenses) \$ \$

-We have granted the underwriter the option to purchase 825,000 additional common units from us on the same terms as set forth above within 30 days from the date of this prospectus supplement.
+The selling unitholder has granted the underwriter the option to purchase 600,000 additional common units from it on the same terms as set forth above within 30 days from the date of this prospectus supplement.